 We began working with our meat process facility in 2007; in order to keep it open for ourselves, we approached other ranches and helped many of our competing pastured meat companies get into business.
 We verify that their cattle are healthy and that they are not sourced from outside Texas.

-Our meat process facility is also Animal Welfare and Halal Approved, which means the animals are not under stress as they are handled and processed by hand, resulting in healthier and more tender meat.
+Our meat process facility is also Animal Welfare and Halal Approved, which means the animals are processed by hand.

 Our poultry are processed at one of three family-operated USDA licensed facilities in the area.
 Most livestock are processed at Ranchers Meats, our own meat process facility.